rapid7/insightconnect-workflows/workflows/Disable_User_in_Microsoft_Active_Directory_with_Microsoft_Teams/help.md

 To run the workflow, send the command `!disable_user <exampleuser>` in your configured team and channel.
 The workflow will post after it has completed.
 In the Team and chanel inputs replace `change_me` with the appropriate team and channel.

-To run the workflow, in the configured channel enter the command `!disable_user <exampleuser>`.
-Example: `!disable_user jdoe`
-The workflow will acknowledge the request and reply when it has completed.

 ## Technical Details

 Plugins utilized by workflow: